MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/test/run-functional-tests.md

     Automatic checking for new test agent versions is not supported in this topology.

 * **CI/CD workflow**
-  - The BDT tasks are supported in both build and release management definitions.
+  - The Build-Deploy-Test (BDT) tasks are supported in both build and release management definitions.

 * **Machine group configuration**
   - Only Windows machines are supported when using BDT tasks inside a Machine Group.
 Using